 All employees of the police department shall accumulate vacation time at the rate of one and one-quarter (1¼) working days for each month of working service.
 A working day is defined for purposes of this section as eight (8) hours, regardless of the length of a shift typically worked by the employee.
 Vacation time for December shall accrue on the first day of the month so that the employee will have the vacation time available to use before the end of the year.

 The police chief shall see that employees of the police department take all of their vacation time before the end of the calendar year, or shortly thereafter.

+[NOTE: Ark.
+Code Ann. § 14-52-106 has been amended by Act 799 of 2019 to read as follows:

+(a) The head or chief of each police department shall:

+(1) Grant each employee annual vacation leave of not less than (15) working days with full pay; and

+(2) Approve the use of annual vacation leave before the annual vacation leave is used.

+(b) Unused annual vacation leave may accumulate to a maximum allowance as determined by ordinance of the municipality.

+(c) Upon the first day after the end of the term of service or retirement, an employee may be paid for his or her unused accumulated vacation leave at the employee's regular rate of pay, not to exceed the maximum allowance under ordinance of the municipality.

+This law will take effect on the 91st day after Wednesday, April 24th, 2019.
+The Attorney General has not issued a opinion as of this writing as to the effective date, but AML staff calculates that it will be July 24, 2019.
+Please note that provisions allowed by subsections (b) and (c) must be enacted by city ordinance.

 5.1.2 FIRE DEPARTMENT